Fairy Doors as a Parenting Tool

 Tip: Blu-tak is very handy.
 Attach the mailbox to the wall, then you can just take it off and tip it out, fill and stick!

-Below is a picture from @cupid.lives.here from IG.
+@cupid.lives.here from IG.
 Check out her message.

 'I picked Kais up from school.... he ran out and was soooo happy to see me, and wrapped in a tissue was a little tooth which fell out in class.
 He wasn’t expecting it... as it hasn’t been wiggling for long.
 So, tonight the Tooth Fairy will visit both Kais and Eden... he already doubts she’s not real so who knows how long we can keep the magic alive but when there are so many big important issues in the world it’s nice to have little simple moments which can spark happiness 💕